 Moreover, the dicing saw is adept at reducing damage to the wafer.
 Traditional cutting methods can impart excessive mechanical stress and thermal loads, potentially damaging the delicate circuits within the wafer.
 The controlled environment of a dicing saw, however, ensures that the risk of such damage is minimized, preserving the functionality and integrity of each die.

-Another key advantage is the dicing saw's adaptability.
+Another key advantage is the wafer saw’s adaptability.
 It can be calibrated for a diverse array of materials beyond silicon, such as gallium arsenide (GaAs) for high-frequency applications and silicon carbide (SiC) for high-power devices.
 This versatility makes it an indispensable tool across various semiconductor domains.

 The benefits of wafer dicing are significant in semiconductor manufacturing.
 They include: